aws-samples/siem-on-amazon-opensearch-service/docs/cloudformation_list_zh-cn.md

-# CloudFormation Template For All Region
+# CloudFormation Template For All Regions

 [In English](cloudformation_list.md) | [Back to README](../README_zh-cn.md)